 The Beef Gene Ireland programme continues to make progress.
-2019 saw ICBF move away from the purchase of bulls and let the AI companies take on that role.
+2020 saw ICBF move away from the purchase of bulls and let the AI companies take on that role.
+We have more work to do in this area.

-Figure 9.
+Figure 8.
 Replacement index (€) for Gene Ireland Beef Bulls